 Ranj has been on a literary writers’ panel as a judge for The Writer’s Union of Canada and has written for the Literary Review of Canada as a literary reviewer.

-Dhaliwal lives in British Columbia, Canada with his wife and three sons.
+Dhaliwal lives in British Columbia, Canada with his wife, three sons and daughter.

 Some Reviews of Ranj Dhaliwal and His Writing